jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-edge-cases.md

 ### Reliability of Interfaces

 An interface is a contract.
-A welcome fact about a contract is that once agreed upon, it does not change.
+A welcome fact about a contract is that once agreed upon, it might not change.
 So an interface should be reliable.

 However, the concept of *relations* can make interfaces unreliable.